Jury Signals Likely Mistrial in Cosby Assault Case

 NORRISTOWN, Pa.
 (CN) – Not ready to declare a mistrial yet for comedian Bill Cosby, the judge presiding over the 79-year-old’s sexual assault trial ordered the deadlocked jury to keep deliberating Thursday.

+“It’s simply inappropriate at this time, no matter how long it has been,” said Judge Steven O’Neill, rejecting a motion by Cosby’s defense team for a mistrial at the Montgomery County Court of Common Pleas.

-Cosby’s 12-person jury has been weighing the three counts against him in Montgomery County since closing arguments concluded late Monday.
+The 12-person jury has been sequestered in Norristown, Pennsylvania, weighing the three counts against Cosby, since closing arguments concluded late Monday.

+After O’Neill sent the jury back to the deliberating room, explaining that he would not put a time limit on deliberations, court officials released a notice that said the jury would work through lunch this afternoon.

+To ensure a fair trial, Cosby’s jury was called in from about 300 miles away in Allegheny County, home to Pittsburgh.
+Sequestered juries are not uncommon for high-profile cases.
+Indeed the jury that acquitted O.J.
+Simpson of murder was sequestered for 265 days, the longest in American history.

-A onetime icon of wholesome entertainment, Cosby’s image has been in tatters since 2014 when dozens of women began speaking out about allegedly nonconsensual sexual encounters dating back to the 1970s.
+As with Simpson, the Cosby on trial this month for three counts of sexual assault bears little resemblance to the onetime icon of wholesome entertainment.
+In the last three years, dozens of women have come forward about allegedly nonconsensual sexual encounters with Cosby dating back to the 1970s.
 Andrea Constand, the woman Cosby is charged with assaulting, is the only one of these accusers whose claims are not too old to prosecute.

+Taking the stand against Cosby last week, Constand testified that she had come to see Cosby as a mentor and father figure, unaware that the attention he paid her was romantic.
+On the night of her alleged assault in early 2004, Constand said she had sought Cosby’s guidance about a possible career change.

 She claims that Cosby incapacitated her at his house in Cheltenham, a suburb of Philadelphia, and then had sex with her when she could not consent.

 Though Constand reported Cosby to the police in 2005, about a year after her alleged attack, prosecutors initially found the case too weak to prosecute.

-Taking the stand against Cosby last week, Constand testified that she had come to see Cosby as a mentor and father figure, unaware that the attention he paid her was romantic.

-On the night of the assault, Constand said she had sought Cosby’s guidance about a possible career change.

-It is undisputed that he gave her three pills that Cosby now contends were Benadryl, and that they had sex.
+It is undisputed that Cosby gave Constand three pills that he now contends were Benadryl, and that they had sex.

 Constand said Cosby told her at the time, however, that the pills were “herbal,” and that she was surprised when she began feeling their effects — losing control of her legs, and seeing double.